What is the difference between heat exhaustion and heat stroke?

 In recent years, climate change and rising global temperatures have triggered record-breaking heatwaves across the world.

-Scientists have warned that, as temperatures climb, people will see more severe heatwaves occuring compared to other types of extreme weather.
+Scientists have warned that, as temperatures climb, people will see more severe examples occurring every year compared to other types of extreme weather.

-As we prepare for more intense heatwaves, it’s important to know the signs and symptoms of heatstroke, and how it is different from heat exhaustion.
+As we prepare for more intense summer conditions, it’s important to know the signs and symptoms of heatstroke, and how it is different from heat exhaustion.

 If these symptoms of heat exhaustion are ignored, it can lead to more harmful heat-related illnesses like heatstroke.
-Heatstroke is much more serious than heat exhaustion, and can cause permanent or life-threatening emergencies if not treated.
+This is much more serious than heat exhaustion and can cause permanent or life-threatening emergencies if not treated.

 As the summertime approaches, it’s important to be aware of the dangers of heat exhaustion and heatstroke.
 Just because we want to have fun in the sun, doesn’t mean we can’t be safe.
 Remember: stay hydrated.